 (December 29, 2020 / JNS) From the milking shed in his father’s upstate dairy farm to the pulpit of a high-profile Beverly Hills synagogue to guiding the Orthodox Union (OU) through a period of great growth, Rabbi Steven Weil is bringing it all together for his newest challenge, leading the Friends of the Israel Defense Forces (FIDF) into the future.

 As its new national director and CEO, the 55-year-old New Jersey man is picking up where Maj.
-Gen. (Reserve) Meir Klifi-Amir left off after six years at the helm.
+Gen. (Res.)
+Meir Klifi-Amir left off after six years at the helm.

 The first Orthodox rabbi to do the job, Weil is taking on an organization that’s raised more than $1 billion in the nearly 40 years since a group of American Holocaust survivors got together to find a way to support Israel’s soldiers.
 Today, FIDF has more than 150,000 donors with 25 chapters throughout the United States and Panama, supporting IDF soldiers and veterans with everything from gyms, synagogues, sports centers, sukkahs and lounges on their bases to college scholarships, programs for disadvantaged soldiers and job training.

 The offerings range from big to small.
 When a bunch of soldiers exhausted from weeklong maneuvers sees an ice-cream truck welcoming them back on base, “it’s one way to show them the Jewish people in the Diaspora know how hard they work and what they’re sacrificing,” says Weil.
 “We want them to know we appreciate it.”

 ‘We’re about strengthening these bonds’